blindnet-io/blindnet.dev/decision-records/DR-0002-password-assistant-package-manager.md

-# Selecting a package manager for the password assistant monorepo
+# Selecting a tool to manage multiple JS/TS packages in the same repository

 | Status      | {draft}                                                                                  |
 |:------------|:-----------------------------------------------------------------------------------------|